Servizio Informazioni Militare: SID

+The SID was dismantled soon after the liberation of Italy, on 25 April 1945.

 Human rights abuses

 SIM elements committed a whole series of crimes.
-On the direct order of Mussolini SIM arranged the assassination of the Rosselli brothers.
+On the direct order of Mussolini SIM arranged the assassination of the brothers Carlo Rosselli and Nello Rosselli in France.
 The murder was carried out by French fascist-leaning and anti-communist Cagoulards, in exchange for 100 semiautomatic Beretta rifles and the promise of future shipments.
 Before the start of the Second Italo-Ethiopian War SIM supplied Ethiopians with faulty gas masks.
-During the Spanish Civil War it sunk Spanish Republican ships by loading explosives in the holds and it introduced bacteria in food destined for Spain in order to spread epidemics.
+During the Spanish Civil War, it sunk Spanish Republican ships by loading explosives in the holds and it introduced bacteria in food destined for Spain in order to spread epidemics.

 Organization

-SIM was subordinate to the Deputy Chief of Staff of the Army for the performance of strictly military functions and to the Undersecretary of War for the performance of duties of a non military nature.
+SIM was subordinate to the Deputy Chief of Staff of the Army for the performance of strictly military functions and to the Undersecretary of War for the performance of duties of a non-military nature.
 SIM had five major sections: